darkfist/image-gallery/README.md

 Django Image Gallery is a platform where users can register and then upload their images.
 These images can be viewed by anyone.
 Accepted Image Formats : JPEG, JPG, PNG, GIF

+## Demo Video

+You can watch the demo and explanatory video for this project on Youtube [here](https://youtu.be/byzqgbcxak4).

 ## Installation and Dependencies

 After cloning the repository on your machine move into the ```src\``` directory and install the dependencies by ```pip install -r requirements.txt```